mathieucarbou/YaSolR/docs/index.md

 To know more about how Solar Routers work, please go to the [overview](overview.md) page.

+You can have a look at the [comparison](comparison.md) page to see how YaSolR compares to other Solar Routers.

 | | |
 |---|---|
 | [![](./assets/img/screenshots/app-overview-light.jpeg)](./assets/img/screenshots/app-overview-light.jpeg) | [![](./assets/img/screenshots/app-overview-dark.jpeg)](./assets/img/screenshots/app-overview-dark.jpeg) |